Alcohol and Your Body: What It’s Really Doing (From Brain to Gut to Sleep)

 You might notice:

-more gas than usual
+a little more "tooting" than usual

 a heavy or uncomfortable feeling

-your stomach reacting differently than it used to
+your stomach reacting differently than it used to (aka- the SHITS!)

 Again—not random.